USS Tang (SS-306): Museums

-Tang has been memorialized as part of a special interactive exhibit at the National World War II Museum in New Orleans, called "Final Mission".
+Tang has been memorialized as part of a special interactive exhibit at The National WWII Museum in New Orleans, called "Final Mission".
 Visitors enter into a simulated recreation of the submarine, are given a card corresponding to one of the 87 men who crewed the boat during its fifth (and final) patrol, and are assigned a station to crew.
 The events of 24–25 October 1944 are depicted on an overhead screen, while the visitor "crew" is given tasks to complete.
 The recreation includes the circular run of the 24th torpedo, which returned to hit Tang and sink the boat.
 Upon exiting the simulator, visitors see a wall with pictures of the crew, and can learn if the sailor associated with their card survived the attack.